tardate/LittleArduinoProjects/Electronics101/Oscillators/RingOscillator/README.md

-# #144 RingOscillator
+# #144 Ring Oscillator

-test a ring oscillator built with a 74LS14 Inverter chip
+Test a ring oscillator built with a 74LS14 Inverter chip

 ![The Build](./assets/RingOscillator_build.jpg?raw=true)